Code-Your-Future/node-status-code-website/README.md

 2. In the route endpoint, fetch the status code data from the API
 3. Render the page using the [Handlebars](http://handlebarsjs.com/) template in [views/code.hbs](views/code.hbs).
 The Handlebars [renderer](https://expressjs.com/en/api.html#app.render) has been already configured.

+## Stretch goal

+Next, we'll add some additional information about the status code to the page.
+We'll use the [numbersapi.com](http://numbersapi.com) service.

+1. In the Express route handler, fetch the information that corresponds to the status code, e.g. for `200 OK`, fetch http://numbersapi.com/200.
+2. Add the new information into the [template](views/code.hbs).

+Hint: The trick is to execute two API calls simultaneously, and wait for both to complete before rendering the template.
+[Promise.all](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) might be helpful.

 ### TDD

 This repository contains a set of tests, which check that the app works correctly.
 Run `npm test` to check if things work as expected.
 When the application works correctly, you should see something like: